 Display Full Text Or Summary Of Posts In Your RSS Feed

-The other setting in the WP Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or a summary …
+Another setting in the Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or just as a summary …

-(Post excerpts can affect how your feeds will appear)
+(Post excerpts can affect how a feed will display)

 View The Content Of Your RSS Feeds

-As mentioned previously, all you have to do to view the content of a feed is to copy the feed’s URL and paste it into an application that translates feeds into readable content for humans.
+As mentioned earlier, all you have to do to view the content of an RSS feed is to copy the feed’s URL and paste it into a feedreader, i.e. an application that reads and translates feeds into readable content for humans.

 Next, copy the feed URL to your clipboard …